MinnowWare/UDK2018-MinnowBoard/README.md

 **NOTE: EDKEmulation build and MinnowBoard build CAN NOT be used alternating in the
       same command box.**

+### Edit
+UDK2018-MinnowBoard is the Git-*Superproject* to build the MinnowBoard UEFI BIOS

 ## Known Bugs
 1. fixed 20190830: <del>*Capsule* doesn't work.</del>